Jkwok0714/Thesis-Messages/README.md

 Messages expects message objects from a user.

-A user is not expected because by the time messages are being exchanged, there is already a swipe match between the two users.
+A match queue is not expected because by the time messages are being exchanged, there is already a swipe match between the two users.

 The idea is to examine the messages and put the quality of interaction on a quantifiable scale.